-Because of these stringent requirements and the severe penalty, Counties must regularly examine their financing plans very carefully in order to determine whether or not tax-exempt financing is being made available to entities other than state or local governmental units or members of the general public on an equal basis, and they should consult with bond counsel early in the planning process if any questions are raised in this regard.
+Because of these stringent requirements and the severe penalty, municipalities must regularly examine their financing plans very carefully in order to determine whether or not tax-exempt financing is effectively being "made available" to entities other than state or local governmental units or members of the general public on an equal basis, and they should consult with bond counsel early in the planning process if any questions are raised in this regard.
 Obligations that are private activity bonds may still be entitled to tax exemption, but only if they meet all of the applicable requirements of the 1986 Code, including the holding of a public hearing and, in some cases, obtaining an allocation of "volume cap" from the State.

-Private Activity Bonds That Qualify for Tax-Exemption as "Exempt Facility Bonds," "Qualified Redevelopment Bonds" or Small Issue "Industrial Development Bonds"
+Private Activity Bonds That Qualify for Tax-Exemption as "501(c)(3) Bonds," "Exempt Facility Bonds," "Qualified Redevelopment Bonds" or Small Issue "Industrial Development Bonds"

 Although private activity bonds are generally taxable under the 1986 Code, there are several exceptions to this rule that provide at least some relief.
-Thus, some private activity bonds nevertheless qualify for tax-exempt status if they constitute "qualified redevelopment bonds" or are issued to finance the various types of "exempt facilities," or some types of "industrial development," each under its own qualifying set of conditions.
+Thus, some private activity bonds nevertheless qualify for tax-exempt status if they constitute "501(c)(3) Bonds," "qualified redevelopment bonds" or are issued to finance the various types of "exempt facilities," or some types of "industrial development," each under its own qualifying set of conditions.
 These permutations are beyond the scope of this primer, as the primer is directed at general obligation governmental bond issues that would not finance such facilities or projects.